 - Feed your Goldendoodle puppy in the crate so they become more comfortable with it.

 - Only leave your puppy in the crate for short time periods of time while they get used to it.

 - Try to make sure your puppy is comfortable staying in their crate for up to 30 minutes while you’re still home before you start leaving the puppy home alone in the crate.

 It definitely seems like a lot, but it’s perfectly normal for Goldendoodle puppies to sleep 18-20 hours a day.
 There’s no need to worry about your puppy unless they’re showing other symptoms of illness.

-Your puppy will gradually sleep less as they get older, although even adult dogs sleep an average of 14 hours a day.
+Your puppy will gradually sleep less as they get older, although even adult Goldendoodles sleep an average of 14 hours a day.
+Older dogs usually sleep more than adult dogs, too.
 A napping dog usually isn’t cause for concern, even if it is a hyperactive Goldendoodle puppy.